 Third Step: Add salt and water

-When you have cleaned all of the pumpkin seeds and placed them into the Mason Jar, fill it up with filtered water and add 1 Tbsp of salt.
-General rule – 100g of pepitas – 1 TBsp of salt.
+When you have cleaned all the pumpkin seeds and placed them into the Mason Jar, fill up the jar with filtered water and add 1 Tablespoon of salt.

 Fourth Step: Soak